gimm-institute/july-2023-rwanda-workshop/docs/a03-creditCreation.md

 \xl_{t} = \left( 1 - \theta \right) \xl_{t-1} + \xnewl_t
 $$

-Reductions in new loans are trigerred by tighter lending conditions and (hence) a slowdown in real economic activity
+Reductions in new loans are triggered by tighter lending conditions and (hence) a slowdown in real economic activity